wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

     ![add connector](../media/15-add-connector.png)

-14. Let's now validate that our custom connector can be managed through DLP policies by navigating to the [Power Automate Admin center](https://admin.flow.microsoft.com/apiPolicies/?azure-portal=true) and explore our **Office 365 Connectors** DLP policy to ensure that our Custom connector appears in our **Business data only** data group.
+14. Let's validate that our custom connector can be managed through DLP policies by navigating to the [Power Automate Admin center](https://admin.flow.microsoft.com/apiPolicies/?azure-portal=true) and explore our **Office 365 Connectors** DLP policy to ensure that our Custom connector appears in our **Business data only** data group.
 We can now manage this Custom connector, much like any other connector.

 	![validate](../media/16-validate.png)